Responsible Actions for Aquatic Environment in 10 Ways

 Responsibility to the Aquatic Environment

 Responsible waste disposal is crucial for aquatic life.
-This means using designated bins or taking trash with you.
+This means using designated bins or practicing proper waste management.
 Trash harms aquatic creatures and ecosystems, making water bodies unsightly and endangering marine life.

 Improper Waste Disposal Damage

-• Paper decomposes in 2 to 4 weeks but wax-coated paper such as fast-food wrappers takes longer.
+• Paper decomposes in 2 to 4 weeks.

-• Plastic items including six-pack rings can linger for about 450 years, threatening marine ecosystems.
+• Plastic items, including six-pack rings, can linger for about 450 years.

 Risks of Petroleum Products